New York has enough power for record usage in heat wave

 “Due to the performance of the generation fleet, demand response providers and strong coordination with New York’s transmission owners, we expect to meet Friday’s peak demand and maintain operating reserve requirements,” NYISO spokesman Ken Klapp said.

-Regional power grid operators and utilities have not had to take any major steps to keep the lights on and air conditioners humming so far this week, despite the heat wave.
+The grid operator has not had to take any major steps to keep the lights on and air conditioners humming so far this week, despite the heat wave.

 Demand response program participants are compensated for reducing electricity use - and could be penalized for not doing so - by raising air conditioner thermostats and turning off unnecessary lights and other equipment, including elevators, and operating on-site generators to reduce the amount of power needed from the grid.

-The biggest power companies in New York include units of Con Edison, National Grid Plc, Iberdrola SA, Entergy Corp, TransCanada Corp and NRG Energy Inc.
+The biggest power companies in New York include units of Consolidated Edison Inc, National Grid Plc, Iberdrola SA, Entergy Corp, TransCanada Corp and NRG Energy Inc.

-The biggest power companies in New England include units of National Grid, Northeast Utilities, Iberdrola, NextEra Energy Inc, Dominion Resources Inc, Entergy and Exelon Corp.